npm/couch-login/README.md

 Related to tokenGet and tokenSet.
 Takes a callback which should be called when the token is deleted.

+### couch.anonymous()

+Return a new CouchLogin object that points at the same couchdb server, but doesn't try to log in before making requests.

+This is handy for situations where the user is not logged in at the moment, but a request needs to be made anyway, and does not require authorization.

 ### couch.login(auth, callback)